Oka Giner

-Okairy Alejandra Giner Arredondo (born November 30, 1992 in Camargo, Chihuahua, Mexico), better known as Oka Giner, is a Mexican actress who gained popularity for her debut role as Bárbara Fuenmayor in the 2013 Mexican television series, Gossip Girl: Acapulco.
+Okairy Alejandra Giner Arredondo (born November 30, 1992), known professionally as Oka Giner, is a Mexican actress who gained popularity for her debut role as Bárbara Fuenmayor in the 2013 Mexican television series, Gossip Girl: Acapulco.
+Giner has also starred on the telenovelas Bajo el mismo cielo, Señora Acero: La Coyote, Corazón guerrero and Perdona nuestros pecados.

 Early life

 Giner was born in Camargo, Chihuahua.
 As a child, she participated in beauty pageants.
-When she was 17 years old, she modeled locally, appearing in photo shoot for the online newspaper "El Diario de Chihuahua" in 2010.
+When she was 17 years old, she modeled locally, appearing in photo shoot for the online newspaper El Diario de Chihuahua in 2010.
 She also studied Polynesian dances such as Hawaiian and Tahitian for 11 years.
 Giner showed an interest in performing from an early age, directing and acting in plays with her cousins during family gatherings.
-Later, she enrolled at Autonomous University of Chihuahua, where she majored in Communication sciences.
+Later, she enrolled at Autonomous University of Chihuahua, where she majored in communication sciences.